 3) St. Eugene Mission in Cranbrook, British Columbia where the Ktunaxa Nation has transformed a former residential school, erected to kill the Indian but save the child, into a luxury hotel and a Ktunaxa cultural and language centre.

-4) Blackfoot Crossing Historical Park, where the Siksiska Nation of the Blackfoot Confederacy hosts the World Chicken Dance Championships
+4) Blackfoot Crossing Historical Park, where the Siksiska Nation of the Blackfoot Confederacy hosts the Prairie Chicken Dance Festival June 21-24, 2018

 Pow Wows continue across the region all summer with dance and drum competitions, traditional gambling, and plenty of food.